kienluu/simple-pitch-trainer/README.md

 # Simple Pitch Trainer
 ===

-Lets young children with or without musical training practice a simple pitch test.
-You will hear two pitches and you have to answer higher or lower.
+Welcome to ‘Simple Pitch Trainer’.
+A simple game for young children to test their musical aptitude.
+The best possibly real piano samples are used.
+No prior formal musical training required.

+Two notes will be played in this game.
+You have to decide if the second note is higher, lower, or the same as the first.

 ## Local dev